Table of content

 Heuristic Technique

-A heuristic technique refers to any way of addressing the issue that utilizes a viable method or different alternative ways to deliver arrangements that may not be ideal, however are adequate given a restricted time span or cutoff time.
+A heuristic technique refers to any way of addressing the issue through a viable method or different alternative deliveries, whichever are adequate given a restricted time span or cutoff time.

-Heuristics techniques are expected to be adaptable and are used for quick decisions, particularly when finding an ideal arrangement is either impossible or when working with complex information.
+Heuristics techniques are adaptable and are used for quick decisions, particularly when finding an ideal arrangement is either impossible or when working with complex information.
 This technique expresses the relationship among different project parameters through mathematical equations.

 The popular heuristic technique is given by the Constructive Cost Model (COCOMO).
 The model uses a regression formula with parameters determined on the basis of industry data and characteristics of a particular project.